 STI is committed to maintaining a campus culture focused on learning in which faculty, students and administration share a common understanding of the meaning, purpose and utility of assessment.
-STI recognizes that for the faculty to be successful in this endeavor, there must be meaningful input from students and strong support from the administration.
+STI recognizes that for assessment to be successful, there must be meaningful measures of student learning, faculty ownership of the assessment, as well as strong support from the administration.
 STI characterizes "assessment of student learning" as a comprehensive process that is ongoing, systematic, structured and sustainable.

 Science & Technology: Technical competence including knowledge of technology and/or scientific principles as these apply to programs.

 Problem Solving & Critical Thinking: The ability to select and use various approaches to solve a wide variety of problems - scientific, mathematical, social and personal.
 Graduates will also be able to evaluate information from a variety of perspectives, analyze data and make appropriate judgements.
 Communication: The ability to communicate effectively in several forms - oral, written, nonverbal and interpersonal.
 Graduates will also demonstrate knowledge of how to manage and access information.